75-Hard-Student-Edition/75-student-readthedocs/docs/source/System Architecture.rst

 Database Layer
 **************

-This code (found in ``lib/database``) deals with the storage, retrieval and updating of data in the database.
-It implements several methods which may be called by the business logic layer.
-TODO expand what methods exactly.
-Also for other layers expand what methods exactly.
+This code creates a database and implements CRUD operations for it, providing an interface for those CRUD operations such that they can be used by the logic layer.

-The database is implemented using `SQLite`_ and the flutter package for handling SQLite, ``sqflite``.
+The database is implemented using `SQLite`_, a pared-down database engine, and `sqflite`_, the flutter package which creates an interface between flutter and SQLite.
-Another package, ``sqflite_darwin`` is needed to ensure compatibility with iOS systems.
+Another package, `sqflite_darwin`_ is needed to ensure compatibility with iOS systems.

+The SQLite code for creating the tables (seen below) is contained in ``assets/create_tables.sql``, and the flutter interface (implemented using sqflite) is found in ``lib/database``.
+SQLite stores a database as a single file (in our case ``75_student_db.db``) locally on the user's machine, with the directory being dependent on the platform.
+See `this sqflite documentation page <https://github.com/tekartik/sqflite/blob/master/sqflite/doc/opening_db.md#finding-a-location-path-for-the-database>`_ for details.

 At this stage in the development, the database is less complex than was initially planned, because some features have yet to be implemented.